This is the first post in our series, What HBS is Looking For.

 Thank you, Harvard Business School.
 IMHO, that’s what applicants should think when they visit the program’s website and find “habit of leadership” on its “Who are we looking for?” admissions page.

 It’s common knowledge that HBS values leadership, but with this phrase, the adcom succinctly expresses how they view leadership – dynamic, deep, intrinsic, long-term.
-It’s something you possess and bring to your experiences, not something that happens to describe your involvement in a few isolated incidents (i.e., the proverbial “leadership experience”).
+It’s something you possess and bring to your experiences, not something that describes your involvement in isolated situations (i.e., the proverbial “leadership experience”).
 Not just HBS applicants, but all b-school applicants can benefit from reflecting on the phrase – and then determining how they embody it in their actions.

 Second, a habit is reflexive, a part of you.
 You may think about it objectively in your mind, but it’s also behavior.
 Yet that doesn’t automatically mean it’s innate – a habit may be learned (you probably know someone who trained herself to become more patient or more decisive or less defensive).
 Therefore, if you aren’t a “born leader,” you can still develop the habit of leadership.

 A habit knows no boundaries.
 You exercise the habit of leadership in school, in your family, with friends, at work, in your community.
 It means that when something needs doing or when you perceive an opportunity for positive impact, you shift into gear to make it happen – even if it’s hard, even if it’s not your designated role, even if you’re not sure exactly how you’ll do it.
 Simply, it’s what you do.